Professional practice

 AB v Secretary of State for Defence [2010] ICR 54 Appeared for the Claimant before the Employment Appeal Tribunal in a case involving Article 6 issues (the right to open justice).

-High Court Employment
+- Employment Law - High Court Employment Law

-Jane specialises in disputes concerning team moves, bonus issues, breach of fiduciary duty, breach of contract, injunctions including garden leave injunctions, misuse of confidential information and conspiracy/common design.
+Jane’s expertise is in disputes concerning team moves, bonus issues, breach of fiduciary duty, breach of contract, injunctions including garden leave injunctions, misuse of confidential information and conspiracy/common design.

 Commercial Employment